From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Yes, traditional SEO fundamentals (query relevance, domain authority, technical SEO) remain important for the retrieval stage.
 However, they're not enough for citations.
 You need to optimize for both retrieval (traditional SEO) and citation (Content-Answer Fit and structure).

-Track your brand's visibility in ChatGPT responses and get actionable insights to improve your AI search rankings.
+Track your brand's visibility in ChatGPT responses and get actionable insights to improve each ranking factor.

 Try Sellm ChatGPT Tracker